-Our partnership provides a blueprint for how all Maldivian islands can phase out single-use plastic, introduce recycling, and inspire a new generation of ocean stewards by fostering a love for the ocean.
+Our partnership provides a blueprint for how all Maldivian islands can phase out single-use plastic, introduce recycling and inspire a new generation of ocean stewards by fostering a love for the ocean.

 For lack of other options, island communities burn their garbage in toxic open bonfires.
 In February 2020, Soneva Namoona celebrated a Maldives’ first: Maalhos become the first island in the country to end the practice of open burning.
-This was made possible by a concerted effort to segregate waste by the local community and the opening of Maalhos Eco Centro, a waste-to wealth recycling centre funded by Soneva and modelled on Soneva Fushi’s own Eco Centro.
+This was made possible by a concerted effort by the local community to segregate waste and the opening of Maalhos Eco Centro, a waste-to wealth recycling centre funded by Soneva and modelled on Soneva Fushi’s own Eco Centro.

-In response to a huge surge in interest in gardening during the Covid-19 pandemic, the Soneva Namoona team has created a beginners gardening course to help communities and individuals around the world manage their food waste and grow delicious fresh food.
+In response to a huge surge in interest in gardening during the Covid-19 pandemic, the Soneva Namoona team created a beginners gardening course to help communities and individuals around the world manage their food waste and grow delicious fresh food.

-Namoona refers to something that is exemplary, ideal, an exception.
+“Namoona” refers to something that is exemplary, ideal, an exception.
 The lighthouse communities of Soneva Namoona shine a path for island communities all around the world.

 You can follow Soneva Namoona on Facebook and Instagram.